 Hi!
 I am Diana – originally from Russia, but now reside in the UK.
-I am a law graduate and an aspiring author with a passion for books, travel and different cultures exploration.
-I am also interested in the human mind (studies on dreaming and consciousness), philosophy (existentialism/Buddhism), history, art, cinema (esp.
-French classics, and films of Andrei Tarkovsky, David Lynch and Alfred Hitchcock), music (everything from classical music to hard rock), yoga and mysticism (alchemy); and, apart from English and Russian, I also speak Spanish (my passion), French and a little bit of Italian, since I previously lived in Belgium, Spain and Italy.
+I am a law graduate (LLB (LSE)/LLM (UCL) and an aspiring author with a passion for books, travel and different cultures exploration.
+I am also interested in the human mind (studies on dreaming and consciousness), philosophy (existentialism (and “existential” literature)/Buddhism), history, art, ballet, cinema (esp.
+French classics, and films of Andrei Tarkovsky, David Lynch and Alfred Hitchcock), music (everything from classical music to hard rock), yoga, anthropology, and mysticism (alchemy); and, apart from English and Russian, I also speak Spanish (my passion), French and a little bit of Italian, since I previously lived in Belgium, Spain and Italy.
 I am now studying Latin and Japanese languages, and have a dream to go to Kyoto, Japan, Pompeii, Italy, and to Cuzco, Peru.
 I set up this blog mainly to share my reviews on books and ideas about the world, and would love to connect with like-minded people.

-My favourite authors now include Leo Tolstoy, Fyodor Dostoevsky, Henry James, Honoré de Balzac, Franz Kafka, Albert Camus, José Saramago, Kōbō Abe and Philip K. Dick.
-From contemporaries, I appreciate Kazuo Ishiguro, Donna Tartt and Hanya Yanagihara, and my favourite book is Revolutionary Road by Richard Yates.
-When it comes to book reviews, I believe it is all about honesty and truthful opinions, because, otherwise, what is the point and why we are even here?
+My favourite authors now include Leo Tolstoy, Fyodor Dostoevsky, Charles Dickens, Henry James, Thomas Hardy, Honoré de Balzac, Daphne du Maurier, Edith Wharton, Franz Kafka, Albert Camus, Hermann Hesse, José Saramago and Philip K. Dick.
+From contemporaries, I appreciate Orhan Pamuk, Kazuo Ishiguro, Donna Tartt and Hanya Yanagihara, and my favourite book is Revolutionary Road by Richard Yates.
+I am an avid promoter and supporter of “foreign-language” authors and translated literature, and particularly love Japanese and French literature.
+My favourite Japanese authors are Yasunari Kawabata, Kōbō Abe, Kenzaburo Oe, Osamu Dazai, Fumiko Enchi, Shusaku Endo and Yoko Ogawa.
+My favourite French authors are Victor Hugo, Honore de Balzac, Albert Camus, Marguerite Yourcenar and Marguerite Duras.
 In my book reviews, I like exploring issues and character studies in depth, and I generally read classics, contemporary literary fiction, philosophical (existentialist) fiction, historical fiction, science-fiction, thriller, detective stories, horror and non-fiction.
-One of the goals of this blog is also to draw attention to those books which I believe are great, but remain little known or under-read (for example, when their cinematic counterparts are better known or when they were written in a language other than English).